wp-plugins/music-store/readme.txt

 **Note:** If you are using the Pro version of the plugin, greater than or equal to 5.0.2, it is not required delete the files in the "ms-temp" directory, the files are deleted dynamically by the plugin, when the percentage of the audio file for demo is modified.

+= Q: How to display the tracks list in the collections pages with a predetermined order? =

+A: The tracks are associated to the collections through the "Songs of collections" list.
+Each time a song is selected, the plugin generates a button over the songs list.
+The order followed in the songs selection, would be the same order in the tracks list on the public webpage.

 = Q: How I can sell only collections, and not individual songs? =

 A: To sell only collections, and not individual songs, you only should uncheck the checkbox: "Sell as a single", from the songs.